Runepx4/performance_tests/README.md

 Compare performance between C++ and Python in ROS

 # Usage
 Please run the launch files located in the launch directory.
-The launch files are divided as follow:
+The launch files are divided as follows:

 | Publisher | Subscriber | Launch File |
 |:---------:|:----------:|:-----------:|